The Core is an opportunity to inquire into the fundamental aspects of being and our relationship with God, nature and our fellow human beings.

 Requirements:

-Drawing from the texts and disciplines that constitute the University of Dallas core curriculum, and drawing also from your own experience of conversation with interlocutors over the year, discuss what is necessary to bring about civil discourse.
+Drawing on the texts and disciplines that constitute the University of Dallas core curriculum, and drawing also from your own personal experience, discuss the phenomenon of EI.

 Once you have your essay and letter of recommendation from a UD professor ready, submit your application.